Secrets To Successful Orthotic Therapy

 1) Support The Arch

 The orthotic's primary contribution to footwear is arch support.
-When the arch of the foot is unsupported and confined in a shoe, the structure of the foot can collapse and function abnormally.
-At first what feels like soreness can lead to diagnoses such as flat foot or plantar fasciitis.
-The key to the foot orthotic's success is the control provided by supporting the arch of the foot.
-While at first this control might feel a little invasive in its own way, it's exactly what the foot really needs to function properly.
+When the arch of the foot is without proper support, the structure of the foot can collapse and function abnormally.
+At first what feels like soreness can develop into diagnoses such as flat foot or plantar fasciitis.
+The malfunction can spread up to the knees, hips, back and neck.
+By correctly supporting the arches of your feet with orthotics, you can improve the structure and function of your entire body.

 2) Take It Slow